 The RadMini 4 comes with a 48V 14.0Ah battery, which is decently large for the size of the bike itself.
 We put the RadMini 4 through the ringer by testing out its battery range in two different test reviews.

 The first test was done on maximum pedal assist, while pedaling the whole time, and the second test was done on the lowest pedal assist level while pedaling the whole time.

 On our maximum pedal assist test we reached 31.86 miles with an average speed of 19.7mph before the battery finally died.
 On our lowest pedal assist level we reached 53.47 miles with an average speed of 14.1mph before the battery died.
 Our findings confirmed that the RadMini 4’s battery lasts quite a long time, especially in the lower assist levels.

 Those who plan on commuting on their RadMini 4 won’t have anything to worry about when it comes to the range of the battery.
 On top of that, the watt meter helps riders moderate power output while on their ride.

-When we took the RadMini 4 on our 1 mile circuit test it showed us a few characteristics that are common amongst Rad Power Bikes.
+When we took the RadMini 4 on our 1 mile circuit test it showed us a few characteristics that are common amongst other Rad Power Bikes we’ve reviewed.
 The main one being a consistent jump between assistance levels.

 The RadMini 4 averages a 1.48mph difference between the assistance levels with the biggest being between PAS levels 2 and 3, which was a 3.8mph jump.
 Generally there will be one assistance level that jumps up quite a bit from its predecessor and we appreciated that the jump was right in the middle of the pedal assist options.
 When it comes to speed, the RadMini 4 showed us it can hang with its bigger-wheeled counterparts without any issues.